 - They possess a work permit, a practicing license or a practicing certificate

 Foreign employees with either one of the circumstances will not be qualified for the compulsory social insurance:

 - They have reached the retirement age: 55 years 4 months for females and 60 years 3 months for males (2022 updated).

 Foreign employees who are qualified for compulsory social insurance in Vietnam will be covered under six benefit regimes: maternity, illness, retirement, labor accidents and occupational diseases, retirement, and survivorship.

 The new rates of the contribution of compulsory social insurance for foreign employees will be the same as those for Vietnamese employees:

 - Employer: 17.5%

-Take note of some law updates related to labour cost starting from July, 2020 as below:
+Take note of some law updates related to labor cost starting from July 2020 as below:

 - This change will cause the increase of the Social Insurance and Health Insurance Cap (20 times of minimum wage) 32,000,000 VND/month (US$1,370).
 Some employees having higher salaries than the Social Insurance and Health Insurance Cap will increase the Social Insurance Contribution.

 The government of Vietnam issued Decree 140/2018 ND-CP on October 8, 2018, to revise the decrees regarding provisions regarding work permits and foreigner’s work permit exemption in Vietnam.
 Here are some of the important changes that you need to know: